 Section 1.
-Major sports for men are football, basketball, track cross-country and wrestling.
-TTennis is a minor sport.
+Major sports for men are football, basketball, track, and cross-country.
+Minor sports are wrestling and tennis.

 Section 2.
 Insignia for major sports shall be a 7-inch chenille "A" except that managers and trainers letters shall be designated by small M and small T attached to the letter.